Tuesday 9th May 2023

 The celebrations on the 9th May are every year about not forgetting the past, thanking those who fought but also about the joy of freedom, plentifulness and family life.
 The day is therefore a very happy occasion with military band street parade, church services, period dancing and singing, a mini cavalcade, a Grand Prix, markets, fireworks and loads of entertainment for all generations to share.

-2023 marks 78 year of Guernsey’s Liberation at the end of WWII and this year, we will be celebrating Liberation Day on Tuesday 9th May.
+2025 marks 80 year of Guernsey’s Liberation at the end of WWII and this year, we will be celebrating Liberation Day on Friday 9th May.
 Many events take place in St. Peter Port and around the island on Liberation Day, full details will be available nearer the time.